prometheus/test-infra/prombench/docs/kind.md

 type: Opaque
 stringData:
   object-config.yml:

+Regardless of the option chosen, data stored in Prometheus will only be retained based on the configured retention settings (`--storage.tsdb.retention.size`).

+> **⚠️ Warning:** The benchmark will change its basis when the retention size limit is reached and older downloaded blocks are deleted.
+Ensure that you have sufficient retention settings configured to avoid data loss that could affect benchmarking results.

 3. Deploy the Kubernetes objects:
    > **_Note:_** If you encounter a `too many files open` error caused by promtail, increase the default value of `/proc/sys/fs/inotify/max_user_instances` from 128 to 512: